Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Anaphylaxis is a severe allergic reaction that can be life-threatening if left untreated.

-It can cause a range of serious symptoms, including swelling, hives, nausea, vomiting, and difficulty breathing after exposure to an allergen, such as wheat.
+It can cause a range of serious symptoms including swelling, hives, nausea, vomiting, and difficulty breathing after exposure to an allergen like wheat.

 Although symptoms usually begin within minutes of exposure, they may also occur up to an hour later.